 When raising roosters alongside hens — a Lavender Orprington rooster or any rooster — be sure to have a minimum of 8 – 10 hens per rooster.

 Lavender Orpington Chicks

 As chicks, both sexes will have buff-colored down.
 The males have pale, whitish streaks in their down at the upper wing joints.
 Sometimes females show faint brown lines on their backs.
 They may have a brownish spot on their heads.

 The females will have shorter tails than the males.

-This is a great choice when raising chickens as a beginner.
+This breed is a great choice when raising chickens as a beginner.
 Lavender Orpingtons are docile, cuddly and curious.

 They are very smart and friendly as well.
 Don’t be surprised if your free-ranged Lavenders follow you around as you go about your chores on the homestead.
 They love their humans.

 In fact, they make great companion birds, even the roosters because they tend to be less aggressive than other breeds.

 They are somewhat shy and may appear a bit reserved initially.
 With time, however, their personality will begin to shine through.
 Lavender Orpingtons love treats and special attention.
 If you want a lap chicken, with a bit of encouragement, the Lavender will readily become your new best friend.